Coronavirus (COVID-19): avoiding infection

 To protect yourself and others you need to:

-- stay 2 metres (6 feet) away from other people as much as possible, unless you’re in your close social group of 10
+- stay 2 metres (6 feet) away from other people as much as possible, unless you’re in your close social group

 - make informed choices about who and how to interact with each other (consider age, occupation and health conditions)